aang81a/my-it-support-portfolio/PROJECTS/04-network-troubleshooting-cases/diagrams/case-01-no-network-access-apipa-address.md

-# Case 01 - No Network Access
+# Case 01 – No Network Access / APIPA Address

 This diagram maps the case-01 from the user symptom through ipconfig, DHCP renewal, connectivity testing, escalation paths, and final documentation.